394-s22/i70-things-app/README.md

 Creates, builds, and deploys the app to Firebase (as long as it is configured).

-## Setup for the app (required before it can run)
+## Setup for the app (required before app can run)

-_Note: it is recommended that these secrets are storied in a .env file, not directly in the code_
+_Note: it is recommended that these secrets are stored in a `.env` file, not directly in the code_

 ### Installing Command line tools